RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 Note: The `uuid` library can be used to generate a unique id.
 The initial value for `likes` for a new pet should be `0`.

-- Add the new pet to the website by updating state.
-You should create a prop called `addPet` as a callback which should be passed to the `NewPetForm` component. `addPet` should have 1 parameter which should receive the value of the new pet to be added.
+3. Add the new pet to the website by updating state.
+Create a function named `addPet` in the `PetPage` component.
+The `addPet` function should have 1 parameter which should receive the value of the new pet to be added.
+When the `addPet` function is called, the `setPetsState` setter function should be called to update the `petsState` appropriately.

   **NOTE**: to add a new element to an array in state, it's a good idea to use the spread operator: